thogiti/thogiti.github.io/_posts/2023-08-16-Ultimate-Guide-to-Working-with-ZKSNARKS-and-Cryptographic-Primitives.md

 By the end of this article, you will have a solid foundation of working with ZKSNARKS and cryptographic primitives, and you will be able to apply them to your own projects.
 Let's get started!

-You can find the more details at the repo ![ZKSNARKS] (https://github.com/thogiti/EFPSEZKFellowSummer/tree/main/Module%206%20-%20Intro%20to%20Circuits)
+You can find the more details at the repo [ZKSNARKS] (https://github.com/thogiti/EFPSEZKFellowSummer/tree/main/Module%206%20-%20Intro%20to%20Circuits)